drewcrawford/foundationr/README.md

 The following cargo features are currently supported, and provide at least some APIs on each type:

+The following cargo features are currently supported, and provide at least some APIs on each type:

 ## Core types

 * `nsstring`
 * `nsdata`
 * `nsdictionary`
 * `nsvalue`
+* `nsrange`
+* `nsdate`

 ## Runtime